Best Glaze Brushes

 4.Transon Round Detail Brush Set

 Did you ever search for the right brush and thickness you desire when decorating your pottery?
-These 8 Brushes are great for detail work with glazing and underglazing.
+These 8 Brushes are great for detail work with glazing, underglazing, and Clay Slip.

 Coverage:

-This Round Tip Brush Set has nice soft bristles to hold the glaze and works great for smaller designs using thin to thick lines.
+This Round Tip Brush Set has soft bristles to hold the glaze, underglaze, and slip.
+These brushes work great for smaller designs using thin to thick lines.
+I mainly use them to apply underglaze and slip.
 Different sizes come in handy for an array of different strokes and patterns.
-You don’t want to just glob a bunch of glaze in a hard-to-reach area or in the corner of your piece and hope for the best.
+You don’t want to glob a bunch of glaze in a hard-to-reach area or the corner of your piece and hope for the best.
 These brushes are great at reaching those areas.

 Durability: